How To Prove Something Is A Parallelogram

 Based on these properties, we can establish different methods to prove that a quadrilateral is a parallelogram.
 Let's explore them in detail:

 1. Prove both pairs of opposite sides are parallel: This method directly uses the definition of a parallelogram.
-However, proving lines are parallel often involves showing that corresponding angles are equal, alternate interior angles are equal, or same-side interior angles are supplementary when a transversal cuts the lines.
+On the flip side, proving lines are parallel often involves showing that corresponding angles are equal, alternate interior angles are equal, or same-side interior angles are supplementary when a transversal cuts the lines.

 2. Prove both pairs of opposite sides are congruent: If you can show that the lengths of the opposite sides are equal, you've proven it's a parallelogram.
 This can be done using distance formulas or by proving triangles congruent that contain those sides.